dorisyu0000/dorisyu0000/README.md

 # Hi, I'm Doris (Miaomiao Yu) 👋

-I'm a researcher at the **University of Washington, Seattle**, working at the intersection of behavioral science and computational modeling.
+I'm a researcher at the **University of Washington, Seattle**, working at the intersection of consumer behavior and computational cognitive science.
 I study how people make decisions in social environments — how they plan when collaborating or competing, coordinate with teammates, predict rivals' moves, and navigate the complex social dynamics that shape everyday choices.
 My work combines reinforcement learning models with behavioral experiments to uncover the cognitive processes underlying judgment and choice.

 ---